Home Latest News View The Trailer Bills Story Gallery Join the Email List Guest Book Bios and Contact Info

 But the original documentary never got made...

 While 'based in fact', Mickey Rooney never meant to create a character that mimicked Bill, but rather wanted to portray a sympathetic view of a person with disability.
-The vibrant character of the real Bill Sackter was known to those around him, but the person who became a great hero for people with disabilities was largely unknown to the rest of the country.
+The vibrant character of the real Bill Sackter was known to those around him, but the real person who became a great hero for people with disabilities was largely unknown to the rest of the country.

 Mickey Rooney with Bill & Barry